 13. Learn About The History Of East Toronto At Todmorden Mills

-Todmorden Mills is a historical important site in Toronto.
+Todmorden Mills is a historically important site in Toronto.
 This is the place where the Town Of York, which is now East Toronto, originated.
 Learn about the history and visit the paper mill, which is now an art gallery, for free.
 The property also has two houses, one of which belonged to the Heliwell family and a beer brewery.
 Unfortunately, entrance inside these three buildings is not free.
 You would have to buy a tour to see inside the house.
 However, there is a very nice wildflower preserve with a pond and a nice walking loop which is free for everyone to see.

 14. Rock To Free Music At Harbourfront Centre